pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

     $ ./mconfig --prefix=/opt/apptainer

-This option can be useful if you want to install multiple versions of Singularity, install a personal version of Singularity on a shared system, or if you want to remove Singularity easily after installing it.
+This option can be useful if you want to install multiple versions of Apptainer, install a personal version of Apptainer on a shared system, or if you want to remove Apptainer easily after installing it.

 For a full list of ``mconfig`` options, run ``mconfig --help``.
-Here are some of the most common options that you may need to use when building Singularity from source.
+Here are some of the most common options that you may need to use when building Apptainer from source.

 - ``--sysconfdir``: Install read-only config files in sysconfdir.
   This option is important if you need the ``apptainer.conf`` file